 7. Resolve to pay it forward.
 What’s better than paying something back?
 Paying it forward.
 After you’ve said thanks to someone and returned the favor, go do something randomly nice to someone else.
 When those two ladies pay it back – and then forward – and so on, you will have singlehandedly instigated a tsunami of femme awesome sauce.
 Since what goes around comes around – and you may also end up enjoying the fruits of what you started.

 8. Resolve to respect your limits, but disrespect your fears.
 Setting your own limits is an expression of self-respect.
-Trust me, girl, if you’re reading this, you respect yourself enough to set healthy boundaries – like “I will not post stuff which I will later regret” or “tonight, I will only drink until applying mascara becomes difficult” or even “I cannot buy a pair shoes unless I donate something I don’t wear any more”.
+Trust me, girl, if you’re reading this, you respect yourself enough to set healthy boundaries – like “I will not post stuff which I will later regret” or “tonight, I will only drink until applying mascara becomes difficult” or even “I cannot buy a pair of shoes unless I donate something I don’t wear anymore”.
 Limits can be very healthy, and you should be concerned if you push past them.
 But don’t confuse these concerns with fear.
 Handled wisely, your fears can be rocket-fuel for achieving your goals.
 For example, when I entered Glamour Boutique’s Sexy Legs contest, it was the scariest, most public thing I’ve ever done as Stephanie; but, one of my 2016 goals is to go out on my first-ever GNO.
 Going out with the girls will require me to go out in public (yikes, that scares the wits out of me) – but I’m not going to get to any GNO without learning how to handle my fear about being in public.
 So, I entered the contest, which allowed me to begin understanding how to be Stephanie in public.
 Handling that smaller fear propelled me towards a positive goal.
-(And when I reach my GNO goal, I will in turn be less fearful.
+(And when I reach my GNO goal, I will, in turn, be less fearful.
 And I promise to stay sober enough to retain my mascara skills).

 9. Resolve to enjoy the little things. …like that slight hesitation when your lips stick together after you apply lip gloss. …like that soft bounce of your hair against your shoulders – or the tickle of your earrings against your neck – as you walk. …like the breeziness of a quick twirl when wearing a skirt. …like that giddy thrill when you first put on your wig, shoes, or cute outfit you’ve wanted for so long. …like the feminine way you must hold anything when your nails are done. …like hearing that crisp click of your own stiletto heels against the floor.
 Being a girl is a wellspring of delicious moments, and you’ve given every single one of these gifts to yourself.
 Enjoy them!